We are pleased to present WIHEA's first External Collaboration funded projects.

 Please also visit WIHEA's Case Studies and Past Project Catalogue for details of all WIHEA internal funded projects.

-Led by Peter Fossey (ADC, Warwick) & Antony Aleksiev (University of West London)
+Led by Peter Fossey (ADC, Warwick) and Antony Aleksiev (University of West London)

 The rapid shift to online learning in 2020 had advantages as well as disadvantages, and it did not affect all staff and students equally.
 As we look ahead to a future that is likely to include more widespread integration of blended learning elements into 'conventional' HE teaching, it is important to understand how students are differentially affected by learning in a blended environment and encountering online assessment methods which might be unfamiliar to them.
 Thus, it is important to see how staff think about and practice the design and pedagogy of blended learning, in order to provide meaningful support around, for example, enhancing student digital literacy, academic integrity, and study-life balance.

-Led by Jonathan Heron (IATL, Warwick) & Dan Derricott (EPQ, Warwick) in collaboration with University College Birmingham
+Led by Jonathan Heron (IATL, Warwick) and Dan Derricott (EPQ, Warwick), in collaboration with University College Birmingham

 This project will bring together teaching and learning communities at University College Birmingham and Warwick to share practice in inclusive education, with a specific focus on co-creative and experiential learning.
 Through a series of hybrid workshops, staff will be invited to learn from each other’s approaches to inclusive learning, practical teaching and co-created curricula.
 By the end of the project, the team will have facilitated at least three workshops for colleagues across the two institutions and offered practical examples (through online case-studies) in relation to inclusive education.
 Professor Jonathan Heron (UoW) will co-facilitate the workshops with Dr Devinder Rana-Rai (UCB) and a mixed group of students to ensure that each workshop is participatory and collaborative.